marcgeurts/checker/docs/tasks/brunch.md

 *Default: 'build'*

-This option specifies which Brunch task you want to run.
+This option specify which task you want to run.
+This option is set to `build` by default.
-This means that brunch will run the `build` task.
+This means that will run the `build` task.
-Note that this task should be used to compile your assets.
-It is also possible to alter code during commit, but this is surely **NOT** recommended!

 ### env

 *Default: 'production'*

-This option specifies which format you want to compile your assets.
+This option specify which format you want to compile your assets.
 E.g: `--env production`.
-You can specify the env you set up in your brunch config file.
+You can specify the env you set up in your config file.

 ### jobs

 *Default: 4*

-This option specifies experimental multi-process support.
+This option specify experimental multi-process support.
 May improve compilation speed of large projects.
 Try different WORKERS amount to see which one works best for your system.